Implementing Optional Update Functionality in ASP.NET Core Web API

 - When the

-HasValueproperty isfalse, validation is skipped. - When
+HasValueproperty isfalse, validation is ignored. - When

-HasValueistrue, theValueproperty is used for the corresponding validation.
+HasValueistrue, theValueproperty is used for corresponding validation.

 Custom OptionalValueValidator

-The following is an example implementation of OptionalValueValidator<T>:
+The following is an implementation example of OptionalValueValidator<T>:

 public class OptionalValueValidator<T> : IModelValidator {